syncfusion-content/windowsforms-docs/WindowsForms/Tools/NavigationPackage/GroupBar/Themes-and-Animation-Settings.md

 title: Themes and Animation Settings
 description: Themes and Animation Settings
 platform: windowsforms
-control: Navigation Package
+control: GroupBar
 documentation: ug
 ---
-## Themes and Animation Settings
+# Themes and Animation Settings

 Themes define the look and feel of the whole GroupBar.
 It also changes the behavior of the GroupBar completely.
 Themes can be enabled by setting the ThemesEnabled property of GroupBar to True.